-- 10.4 -- Split-Dollar Agreement between United and Jimmy C. Tallent dated June 1, 1994 (included as Exhibit 10.11 to United's Annual Report on Form 10-K for the year ended December 31, 1994, previously filed with the Commission and incorporated herein by - 10.5 -- Agreement and Plan of Reorganization by and among White County Bancshares, Inc., White County Bank and United, dated as of April 11, 1995 (included as Exhibit 2.1 to United's Registration Statement on Form S-4, Commission File Number 33-93286, previously filed with the Commission and incorporated herein by reference). - 10.6
+Split-Dollar Agreement between United and Jimmy C.

--- Agreement and Plan of Merger by and between Registrant and White County Bancshares, Inc., dated as of April 11, 1995 (included as Exhibit 2.2 to United's Registration Statement on Form S-4, Commission File Number 33-93286, previously filed with the Commission and incorporated herein by reference). - 10.7 -- Agreement and Plan of Merger by and between White County Bank and White Interim Bank, dated as of June 12, 1995 (included as Exhibit 2.3 to United's Registration Statement on Form S-4, Commission File No. 33-93286, previously filed with the Commission and incorporated herein by reference). - 10.8 -- Purchase and Assumption Agreement by and between Carolina Bank and NationsBank, N.A.
+-- Agreement and Plan of Reorganization by and among White County Bancshares, Inc., White County Bank and United, dated as of April 11, 1995 (included as Exhibit 2.1 to United's Registration Statement on Form S-4, Commission File Number 33-93286, previously filed with the Commission and incorporated herein by reference). - 10.6 -- Agreement and Plan of Merger by and between Registrant and White County Bancshares, Inc., dated as of April 11, 1995 (included as Exhibit 2.2 to United's Registration Statement on Form S-4, Commission File Number 33-93286, previously filed with the Commission and incorporated herein by reference). - 10.7 -- Agreement and Plan of Merger by and between White County Bank and White Interim Bank, dated as of June 12, 1995 (included as Exhibit 2.3 to United's Registration Statement on Form S-4, Commission File No. 33-93286, previously filed with the Commission and incorporated herein by reference). - 10.8 -- Purchase and Assumption Agreement by and between Carolina Bank and NationsBank, N.A.
 (Carolinas) dated May 25, 1995 (included as Exhibit 10.16 to United's Registration Statement on Form S-1, Commission File Number 33-93278, previously filed with the Commission and incorporated herein by reference). - 10.9

--- Loan Agreement dated April 26, 1995, by and between The Bankers Bank and the Registrant, together with the related Promissory Note in the principal amount of \$15,000,000 and Stock Pledge Agreement (included as Exhibit 10.17 to United's Registration Statement on Form S-1, Commission File Number 33-93278, previously filed with the Commission and incorporated herein by reference). - 10.10 -- Broker Dealer Agreement between the Registrant and The Carson Medlin Company dated January 28, 1997 and amendment thereto dated January 28, 1997 - 21 -- Subsidiaries of United. - 23.1 -- Consent of Porter Keadle Moore, L.L.P. - 23.2 -- Consent of Kilpatrick & Cody, L.L.P. (included as part of Exhibit 5). - (b) No Financial Statement Schedules are required to be filed as part of this Registration Statement.
+-- Loan Agreement dated April 26, 1995, by and between The Bankers Bank and the Registrant, together with the related Promissory Note in the principal amount of \$15,000,000 and Stock Pledge Agreement (included as Exhibit 10.17 to United's Registration Statement on Form S-1, Commission File Number 33-93278, previously filed with the Commission and incorporated herein by reference). - 10.10 -- Broker Dealer Agreement between the Registrant and The Carson Medlin Company dated January 28, 1997 and amendment thereto dated January 28, 1997 - 10.11 -- Amendment to Broker Dealer Agreement between the Registrant and The Carson Medlin Company dated March 3, 1997. - 21 -- Subsidiaries of United. - 23.1 -- Consent of Porter Keadle Moore, LLP - 23.2 -- Consent of Kilpatrick Stockton LLP (included as part of Exhibit 5). - (b) No Financial Statement Schedules are required to be filed as part of this Registration Statement.